Helston: Geography

 Helston is situated along the banks of the River Cober in Cornwall.
-Downstream is Cornwall's largest natural lake Loe Pool, formed when a shingle bar blocked the mouth of the river by rising sea levels forming a barrier beach.
+Downstream is Cornwall's largest natural lake, Loe Pool, formed when a shingle bar blocked the mouth of the river by rising sea levels forming a barrier beach.
 To the south is the Lizard Peninsula, an area important for its complex geology and wildlife habitats.

-Transport

-Helston is on the A394 road.
-To the west, the A394 leads to Penzance; to the north-east it leads to Penryn where it joins the A39, which leads south to Falmouth and north-east to Truro.
-The B3297 runs north from Helston to Redruth.
-The nearest railway station is Redruth on the Cornish main line, although the Helston branch line railway served the town until closure in the early 1960s.
-The branch left the ex-GWR main line at Gwinear Road station near Hayle, and ran 8.5 mi south to terminate at Helston railway station.
-The Helston Railway Preservation Company is undertaking the restoration of part of the line.
-Bus services now link Helston to the rail network; First Kernow provides the (U4) bus service from Penzance station to Falmouth via Helston.
-The (34) bus service links Redruth station with Lizard via Helston and is operated by Go Cornwall Bus.
-The nearest airport is Newquay Cornwall Airport which is approximately 35 mi north-east of Helston.
-This is the main commercial airport for Cornwall with regular scheduled services to many parts of the UK.

 Climate

-Helston has an oceanic climate (Köppen climate classification Cfb), similar to the rest of the British Isles.
+Helston has an oceanic climate (Köppen climate classification Cfb).
 It is one of the mildest places in the country and frosts are rarely severe.
 The nearest Met Office weather station is RNAS Culdrose, approximately 1 mile south-east of the town centre.
-Temperature extremes in the area since 1980 have ranged from -10.9 C during January 1987, and up to 29.6 C in August 1990.
-The coldest temperature in recent years was -6.2 C in December 2009.
-Snow occurs in median every second year, almost in 2 – 3 days in line or one alone, most often in January or February.
+Temperature extremes in the area since 1960 have ranged from -10.9 C during January 1987, and up to 30.6 C in June 1976.
+The lowest temperature in recent years was -6.2 C in December 2009.
+Snow occurs in median every second year, almost in 2–3 days in line or one alone, most often in January or February.